Martin's

 Awards

-I was the recipient of the 2014 Littlejohn
+of the 2014 Littlejohn

-Association's premier research award.
+Research Award, the Association's premier research

 Editorial

-I am Editor-in-Chief of the Australian
+I was Editor-in-Chief of the Australian

-and New Zealand Journal of Statistics.
+and New Zealand Journal of Statistics from

 |